sofa-framework/doc/30_Components/40_IntegrationSchemes/20_EulerImplicitSolver.md

 SOFA is a framework aiming at interactive simulations.
 For this purpose, dissipative schemes are very appropriate.
 The Euler scheme is an order 1 integration scheme (in time, since only using the current state <img class="latex" src="https://latex.codecogs.com/png.latex?x(t)" title="Current DOF" /> and no older one like <img class="latex" src="https://latex.codecogs.com/png.latex?x(t-dt)" title="Older DOF" />).
 It is known to be a dissipative scheme.
 Moreover, only one Newton step is performed in the EulerImplicit, which might harm the energy conservation.

 Activating the trapezoidalScheme option of the Euler implicit scheme will make the scheme less dissipative.
 This is due to the fact that the trapezoidal rule increases the order of the time integration.
-Moveover, higher order schemes are known to be less dissipative.
+Moreover, higher order schemes are known to be less dissipative.